fizzed/stork/README.md

 ## Overview

 What comes after your Java/JVM build tool (Maven, SBT, Gradle, Ant, etc.) compiles your code?
+There are a plethora of fantastic tools for building your project, but then what?
+A tarball?
+A debian/rpm package?
+An Uber/Fat Jar?
+Some sort of installer?
+The problem with all of these approaches is that they are all different -- and they all have major drawbacks.
+For example, what do you do with configuration files?
+What if you want to distribute a command-line console app along with your daemon?
+What if you have little control over the end user system (e.g. not sure where they may install Java)?
+What happens on an upgrade?

 Stork is a collection of utilities for optimizing your "after-build" workflow by filling in the gap between your Java build system and eventual end-user app execution.
-Stork currently provides one or more tools in the following main "after-build" activities:
+Stork functions seamlessly with whatever build system you prefer and provides one or more tools in the following main "after-build" activities:

- 1. Launch - generate launcher scripts for one or more console and/or daemon JVM/Java apps that users will execute -- as well as the companion scripts to run those scripts across numerous operating systems (e.g. starting your daemon at boot).
+ 1. Launch - generate well-tested, rock solid, reliable launcher scripts for one or more console and/or daemon JVM/Java apps that users will execute -- as well as the companion scripts to run those scripts across numerous operating systems (e.g. starting your daemon at boot, running as a true service on Windows).

- 2. Assembly - package your application into a well-defined canonical application layout with a consistent location for your launcher scripts, jars, configuration files, etc.
+ 2. Assembly - package your application into a well-defined, canonical application layout with a consistent location for your launcher scripts, jars, config files, and miscellaneous distributable dependencies and docs.

  3. Deployment - rapidly deploy your assembly to one or more systems via a fabric-based installer.
+Or in future versions, convert your assembly tarball into an operating system specific installer (e.g. a .dmg for OSX or .msi/.exe for Windows).

-By standardizing the layout of your Java-based application, you'll find both developers, system administrators, and end-users are all on the same page with how to interact with your apps.
+By standardizing the layout of your Java-based application, you will find developers, system administrators, and end-users are all on the same page with how to interact with your apps

-You can choose to use all of the tools in your workflow or cherry-pick the ones that you need.
+### Why are Uber/Fat jars not recommended?

+An Uber/Fat jar is where all dependencies are merged into a single jar.
+There are several reasons why Stork suggests avoiding this approach.
+First, if you want to "rsync" your deployment for rapidly deploying upgrade -- in most cases the dependencies do not change much and usually most of the disk space.
+By not using a fat jar, then only the jars that have changed need to be transferred over the network and deployed -- resulting in a fast upgrade.

+Second, you will lose the ability to quickly scan the "lib" directory and see exactly what dependencies (including the version) are currently in use.

+Third, if you need to offer users multiple entry points to your app (e.g. various console applications or daemons) and you are likely using an executable fat/uber jar -- you are going to have multiple jars that have duplicates of all dependencies.
+That can quickly lead to large disk space usage even for small apps.

+Fourth, many libraries include resources within their .jar that may or may not work correctly when re-packaged into another .jar.
+Avoiding that entirely is a good thing.

-### Canonical Java application layout
+### Canonical/Conventional Java application layout

 All of Stork's tools need to know where to look for various files in order to function in a standard way.
-The following standard application layout is defined:
+Stork uses the following conventional app layout:

     <app_name>/	(
         bin/	(launcher scripts, overwrite on upgrade)
-        lib/	(all jars, overwrite on upgrade)
-        share/  (arch indep data for install/running/info; overwrite on upgrades) conf/	(config files; retain on upgrade)
+        lib/	(all jars, overwrite on upgrade, fat jars not recommended) share/  (arch indep data for install/running/info; overwrite on upgrade) conf/	(config files; retain on upgrade)
         data/   (not included in assembly/install; retain on upgrade) log/    (not included in assembly/install; retain on upgrade)